syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

   Dim application As IApplication = excelEngine.Excel
   application.DefaultVersion = ExcelVersion.Xlsx
-  Dim workbook As IWorkbook = application.Workbooks.Open("InputTemplate.xlsx", ExcelOpenType.Automatic)
+  Dim workbook As IWorkbook = application.Workbooks.Open("CommentsTemplate.xlsx", ExcelOpenType.Automatic)
   Dim worksheet As IWorksheet = workbook.Worksheets(0)

-  'Collection of threaded comments
-  Dim threadedComments As IThreadedComments = worksheet.ThreadedComments

-  'Add threaded comment with text
-  Dim threadedComment1 As IThreadedComment = worksheet.Range("A1").AddThreadedComment("Hello World")

-  'Add threaded comment with text And creation time Dim date1 As Date = New DateTime(2020, 11, 22, 2, 22, 23)
-  Dim threadedComment2 As IThreadedComment = worksheet.Range("A2").AddThreadedComment("Hello World", date1)

-  'Add threaded comment with text And author
+  'Add threaded comment
-  Dim threadedComment3 As IThreadedComment = worksheet.Range("B1").AddThreadedComment("Hello World", "User")

-  'Add threaded comment with text, author And creation time Dim date2 As Date = New DateTime(2022, 10, 11, 2, 22, 23)
-  Dim threadedComment4 As IThreadedComment = worksheet.Range("B2").AddThreadedComment("Hello World", "User", date2)

-  'Count of the threaded comments
-  Dim count As Integer = threadedComments.Count

-  'Access the threaded comment based on the index value Dim authorName As String = threadedComments(1).Author

-  'Access the threaded comment based on the row and column index value Dim dateTime As Date = threadedComments(2, 1).CreatedTime
+  Dim threadedComment As IThreadedComment = worksheet.Range("H16").AddThreadedComment("What is the reason for the higher total amount of ""desk""  in the west region?", "User1", DateTime.Now)

   'Saving the workbook
   workbook.SaveAs("Output.xlsx")